ShrutiP91/Shruti_TestPlans/CMXApp.md

 ### Test Steps

 Step 1.
 Uninstall the RI package by using the below command
-Note: For verifying latency measurement for python method, need to modify the parameters. so uninstall the edgesoftware and do the changes.
+Note: For verifying latency measurement using python method, need to modify the parameters. so uninstall the edgesoftware and do the changes.

 ```shell
 ./edgesoftware uninstall -a